1759 - Russian campaign in Silesia

 The campaign lasted from September to October 1759

-On August 31, Frederick reached the camp of Woldau (unidentified location) on the road from Lieberose to Lübben, thus covering Lübben and Luckau and his lines of communication with Berlin, Saxony and Lusatia.
+On August 31, Frederick reached the camp of Waldow on the road from Lieberose to Lübben, thus covering Lübben and Luckau and his lines of communication with Berlin, Saxony and Lusatia.
 He sent a party forward on Lübben and Vetschau to clear the region from Austrian light troops.
 Frederick hoped that the Russians would soon be forced to evacuate the left bank of the Oder due to lack of forage for their numerous cavalry.

-Early in September, Hadik quitted Lamsfeld and marched southwards between Peitz and Cottbus.
+On September 4, Hadik quitted Lamsfeld and marched southwards between Peitz.

-On September 5, Hadik reached Kahren.
+On September 5, Hadik reached Kahren, near Cottbus.
 It was still unclear whether he was heading for Saxony or Lusatia.

-While at Sagan (today Żagań), [[prince Henri was informed of the march of the Russian army towards Saxony.
-He decided to turn the enemy positions by a wide sweep southwards through Buntzlau (today Bolesławiec) and then westwards to Görlitz in order to reach Saxony.
+While at Sagan (present-day Żagań), Prince Heinrich was informed of the march of the Russian army towards Saxony.
+He decided to turn the enemy positions by a wide sweep southwards through Buntzlau (present-day Bolesławiec) and then westwards to Görlitz in order to reach Saxony.

-When count Leopold Daun was informed of prince Henri's movements, he quitted his camp at Sorau (today Żary) on the border of Lower Silesia and marched to Spremberg to cover his conquests in Saxony.
+On September 11, Field Marshal Daun was informed of Prince Heinrich's movements, he set off from his camp at Sorau (present-day Żary) on the border of Lower Silesia and marched to Spremberg to cover his conquests in Saxony.